 This turntable is so handy for creating a movable centerpiece.
 I purposely chose containers that weren’t large or too high.
 Altogether the centerpiece weighs under ten pounds and I can easily lift it out of the way.

-Once I had the DIY pallet turnable finished, I was able to create a simple Fall centerpiece for it.
+The biggest problem I have with a large centerpiece on the dining table is moving it.
+This decorative lazy susan gives me enough room to design a large floral centerpiece in our eating area.
+Once I had the DIY pallet turnable finished, I was able to create this Fall Lazy Susan Centerpiece for it.
 Its so easy to move around on the pallet base.
 I love having a larger dramatic centerpiece of my table that easy to move out of the way.

 DIY Farmhouse Wooden Riser Centerpiece

 A very simple to make DIY Wooden Riser Centerpiece for your table.
 A long and thin table riser is perfect for a long thin table.
 It can be added as a layer for a minimalistic centerpiece, or you can use it as a base for a more elaborate arrangement.

 DIY Wood Table Riser with Beads